swcarpentry/python-novice-inflammation/_episodes/09-debugging.md

 we should *be humble* and ask for help.
 Explaining the problem to someone else is often useful, since hearing what we're thinking helps us spot inconsistencies and hidden assumptions.
-If you don't have someone nearby to shared your problem description with, get a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)!
+If you don't have someone nearby to share your problem description with, get a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)!

 Asking for help also helps alleviate confirmation bias.